-- Get a working knowledge in illustrious Sanskrit, the scientific language in the world - 2.
-Make the novice Learn the Sanskrit to develop the logic in mathematics, science & other subjects - 3.
-Explore the huge knowledge from ancient Indian literature
+1. To get a working knowledge in illustrious Sanskrit, the scientific language in the world

+2. To make the novice Learn the Sanskrit to develop the logic in mathematics, science & other subjects

+3. To explore the huge knowledge from ancient Indian literature

-Course Outcomes: Upon completing this course, students will be able to:
+Course Outcomes: After completion of this course, students will be able to: